AdvMaple/bilibili-subtitle-download-plugin/README.md

 3. Fix styling?
 4. Add more UX feature: Don't have to have episode ID on url,...
 5. Add debugging feature.

-# 3/5/2022 UPDATE
-1. Remove list all link button - Bilibili has implement a ddos guard, so I have to disable this for less API calls.

-# 1/23/2022 UPDATE
-1. Add quality selection options
-2. Add option to download the current episode

 # Biliintl/Bilibili.tv Subtitle Download Script
 Use Tamper Monkey.
 Login for best video quality.